emumanu/OpenUI5Sharp/README.md

   - sap.ui.layout
   - sap.ui.unified

-The rest of the libraries will be converted as time permits.
+The rest of the libraries are being converted and will be uploaded soon.

 The following tutorials from the [documentation](https://openui5.hana.ondemand.com/#/topic/8b49fc198bf04b2d9800fc37fecbb218) are fully working and have been included as a reference on how to use OpenUI5Sharp:
   - Walkthrough (including unit and integration testing)